Nana Okada: 2020–2023: YouTube channels, solo activities, departure from STU48 and AKB48

 Okada wrote the lyrics for Bangkok-based group BNK48's 12th single "Believers" (2022).
 She had previously contributed lyrics for BNK48 and its sister group CGM48, based in Chiang Mai.
 Yuiri Murayama would produce the choreography for the single.

 On November 7, 2022, coinciding with her 25th birthday, Okada announced her first solo national tour, titled "Timeless Flag", which would take place from January to February 2023, with eight shows in seven prefectures.
 Following reports published by Shūkan Bunshun alleging that she and actor Hiroki Ino were in a relationship, on November 23, 2022, Okada announced that she was leaving AKB48.
 Her farewell concert took place on April 1, 2023, at the Kanagawa Kenmin Hall, followed by her final performance at the AKB48 Theater in Akihabara the next day.

-2023–present: Solo debut
+2023–present: Solo career

 Okada's solo debut album, titled Asymmetry, was released on November 7, the same day as her twenty-sixth birthday.
 All the lyrics were written by her, and the Blu-ray bonus content included footage from the "Starting Over" and "Timeless Flag" concerts.

+On January 1, 2026, Okada announced that she had left Avex Asunaro (now Avex AY Factory) the previous day, stating that she would continue her activities "at her own pace".

+Okada would star alongside Yuiri Murayama in the double-bill production Kōhei Tsuka Revolutionary Musical Doubles: Hiryuden/Bakumatsu Junjoden, scheduled to run from November 5 to November 22, 2026, at the Kinokuniya Southern Theatre Takashimaya in Tokyo.
+Both of them were double cast as lead character Michiko Kanbayashi in Hiryuden.
+Additionally, through their collaboration in this project, the duo formed the musical unit Yunaris, performing new original songs featured within the show.